Impact of the COVID-19 pandemic on children: Gender disparity

-This disproportionately affected girls, with 111 million girls living in areas in which getting an education is already a struggle de to extreme poverty, economic vulnerability steep cultural and legal gender disparities.
+This disproportionately affected girls, with 111 million girls living in areas in which getting an education is already a struggle due to extreme poverty, economic vulnerability steep cultural and legal gender disparities.
 For instance, closures have forced over 4 million girls out of school in South Sudan, Niger, and Mali, some of the countries with low enrollment and completion rates for girls.

 Girls in refugee camps were already only half as likely as their male peers to enroll in secondary schools, and now school closures will affect them further as historically, school closures had caused a high proportion of girls to drop-outs and not return for reasons such as increased domestic and caretaker responsibilities.

 Additionally, several studies found that school closures increased girls vulnerability to physical and sexual abuse both by older men and by their peers, as girls were often are at home alone and unsupervised.

 Furthermore, frequency of transactional sex rose, due to families struggling to cover basic needs.
 As family breadwinners died and livelihoods were destroyed, many families either sold sex with their daughters, or sold them off as a child bride.

 There was concern that the Covid crisis could be similar to the Ebola crisis in Sierra Leone, in which adolescent pregnancy increased by up to 65% in some communities.
 At that time, "most girls reported this increase was a direct result of being outside the protective environment provided by schools.
 Many of these girls never returned to the classroom, largely due to a recently revoked policy preventing pregnant girls from attending school."